Spark Driver Background Check Mistakes and Reasons for Deactivation

 Here’s what’s typically reviewed:

-Criminal history (felonies, misdemeanors, arrests, warrants)
+Criminal history (felonies, misdemeanors, arrests, warrants).

-Motor vehicle records (MVR), including license status and traffic violations
+Motor vehicle records (MVR), including license status and traffic violations.

-Identity verification, including Social Security number validation
+Identity verification, including Social Security number validation.

-Previous driving-related offenses like DUIs, reckless driving, or suspended licenses
+Previous driving-related offenses like DUIs, reckless driving, or suspended licenses.

 The Spark driver background check requirements are fairly strict - serious criminal charges or a poor driving history may disqualify you from delivering.